 I have so many designs that I was unable to create, use, or complete.
 I am at a time in my life where I would like to make these available to the public and those who loved Tokyolux.

 These are both new and original designs never before released on new shirts, clothing, and accessories.
-I am now opening a division of Miseducated’s shop called Tokyolux.
+I am now opening a division of Miseducated for t-shirts and fashion.
 These are one of a kind designs. made in house, solely by me.
 Some of our clothing will feature Pop Cult icons from our pin collection.
-Others will be the same and original design you loved and adored from Tokyolux and Coco de Coeur.
+Others will be similar to the designs you loved and adored from Tokyolux and Coco de Coeur.

 Preorders for the first design are here.
 Stay tuned.